Open-Smartwatch/open-smartwatch.github.io/README.md

 If you experience troubles with cloning the linked submodules on macOS, check that your VSC is in the applications folder and not in the dowloads.
 Also, this might help: https://stackoverflow.com/questions/29955500/code-not-working-in-command-line-for-visual-studio-code-on-osx-mac

 To build: use Visual Studio Code with the PlatformIO extension, you need to change the config.h.example file in ./include to suit your data, and change it to a header file (remove .example).
 For uploading, you need to hold the lower left button and then click the reset button (top left).
 It enables flash mode, the display should get dark.
 Orientation for the display: USB insert at the left side.
+Click reset again to boot with the new OS.
 App changer works by holding the lower left button to switch to your desired app.